 WebRTC apps can use the ICE framework to overcome the complexities of real-world networking.
 To enable this to happen, your application must pass ICE server URLs to RTCPeerConnection.

 ICE tries to find the best path to connect peers.
 It tries all possibilities in parallel and chooses the most efficient option that works.
-ICE first tries to make a connection using the host address obtained from a device’s operating system and network card; if that fails (which it will for devices behind NATs) ICE obtains an external address using a STUN server, and if that fails, traffic is routed via a TURN relay server.
+ICE first tries to make a connection using the host address obtained from a device’s operating system and network card; if that fails (which it will for devices behind NATs) ICE obtains an external address from a STUN server.
+If that fails, traffic is routed via a TURN relay server.